ftzys/Tarkov24/README.md

 ## Server Information

-<p align="center">Access our game servers by clicking on the "Servers" button on the website header.</p>
+<p align="center" style="font-family: 'Arial', sans-serif; font-size: 14px;">Access our game servers by clicking on the "Servers" button on the website header.</p>

 ## Contributions

-<p align="center">We welcome contributions to enhance Tarkov24.
+<p align="center" style="font-family: 'Arial', sans-serif; font-size: 14px;">We welcome contributions to enhance Tarkov24.
 If you find any issues or have suggestions, feel free to open an issue or submit a pull request.</p>

 ## License

-<p align="center">This project is licensed under the <a href="LICENSE">MIT License</a>.</p>
+<p align="center" style="font-family: 'Arial', sans-serif; font-size: 14px;">This project is licensed under the <a href="LICENSE">MIT License</a>.</p>